huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-4. Explore the characteristics of using QUIC as a DNS transport, versus other solutions like DNS over UDP {{!RFC1035}}, DoT {{?RFC7858}}, or DNS over HTTPS (DoH) {{?RFC8484}}.
+4. Explore the characteristics of using QUIC as a DNS transport, versus other solutions like DNS over UDP {{!RFC1035}}, DNS over TLS (DoT) {{?RFC7858}}, or DNS over HTTPS (DoH) {{?RFC8484}}.

-In order to achieve these goals, the focus of this document is limited to the "stub to recursive resolver" scenario also addressed by DoT {{?RFC7858}}.
+In order to achieve these goals, and to support ongoing work on encryption of DNS, the scope of this document includes

-That is, the protocol described here works for queries and responses between stub clients and recursive servers.
+* the "stub to recursive resolver" scenario
+* the "recursive resolver to authoritative nameserver" scenario and
+* the "nameserver to nameserver" scenario (mainly used for zone transfers (XFR) {{!RFC1995}}, {{RFC5936}}).

+In other words, this document is intended to specify QUIC as a general purpose transport for DNS.

 The specific non-goals of this document are:

-1. No attempt is made to support AXFR "DNS Zone Transfer Protocol (AXFR)"
-    {{?RFC5936}} or IXFR "Incremental Zone Transfer in DNS" {{?RFC1885}}, as these mechanisms are not relevant to the stub to recursive resolver scenario.
-(This may change in future versions of this draft.
-See {{supporting-axfr}} for a discussion of changes required for AXFR support.)

-2. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.
+1. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.

-3. No attempt to support server initiated transactions, are these are not relevant for the "stub to recursive resolver" scenario, see {{no-server-initiated-transactions}}.
+3. No attempt to support server initiated transactions, which are used only in DNS Stateful Operations (DSO) {{?RFC8490}}.

-Users interested in zone transfers should continue using TCP based solutions and will also want to take note of work in progress to support "DNS Zone Transfer-over-TLS" {{?I-D.ietf-dprive-xfr-over-tls}}.

 Specifying the transmission of an application over QUIC requires specifying how the application's messages are mapped to QUIC streams, and generally how the application will use QUIC.
 This is done for HTTP in "Hypertext Transfer Protocol Version 3 (HTTP/3)"{{?I-D.ietf-quic-http}}.
 The purpose of this document is to define the way DNS messages can be transmitted over QUIC.

 In this document, {{design-considerations}} presents the reasoning that guided the proposed design. {{specifications}} specifies the actual mapping of DoQ.
 {{implementation-requirements}} presents guidelines on the implementation, usage and deployment of DoQ.

 # Key Words